IcosagonZ/CompilerDesign/README.md

 ## Cycle I
 1. Design and implement a lexical analyzer for given language using C and the lexical analyzer should ignore redundant spaces, tabs and newlines.
 2. Write a program to find ε – closure of all states of any given NFA with ε transition.
-3. Write a program to convert NFA with ε transition to NFA without  ε transition.Write a program to convert NFA to DFA
+3. Write a program to convert NFA with ε transition to NFA without  ε transition.
+4. Write a program to convert NFA to DFA
-4. Write a program to minimize any given DFA.
+5. Write a program to minimize any given DFA.

 ## Cycle II
 1. Write a lex program to recognize all strings which does not contain first four characters of your name as a substring.
 2. Write a YACC program to recognize a valid variable which starts with a letter followed by any number of letters or digits.
 3. Implementation of Calculator using LEX and YACC
 4. Convert the BNF rules into YACC form and write code to generate abstract syntax tree
 5. Write a YACC program to check the syntax of FOR statement in C

 ## Cycle III